nazrinismayilova5-blip/ECG_Cardiac_Abnormalities_Detection/README.md

 ## Report

-The full project report is available in `report/CardioScan_AI_Report.docx`.
+The full project report is available in `report/ Detection of Cardiac Abnormalities using ECG Signals .docx`.

 It covers:
 - Full methodology (label engineering, preprocessing, model architecture, training)